mohitsc/NRDC-EE-model/README.md

 Using IEPR 2017 forecast tables for gas and electricity prices of each utility, 2016 to 2030 estimated growth rates: http://www.energy.ca.gov/2017_energypolicy/documents/2018-02-21_business_meeting/2018-02-21_middemandcase_forecst.php

+growth rate for gas estimated by using 2018 to 2030 estimation : future = present (1 + r)^n

 check excel file "climate_zone_rate_mapping"

 mapping utilities to climate zones: